Cisco Hierarchical Model

-The functional requirements which lead to setting up a 3-Layer hierarchical approach are as shared below –
+The functional requirements which lead to setting up a Cisco three layer hierarchical model approach are as shared below –

 - Scalability – Efficiently accommodates future growth.